Here's what to know about the Boeing 737 Max 9, the jet that suffered an inflight blowout

 Which U.S. airlines fly the Boeing 737 Max 9?

 Currently, there are only two airlines in the U.S. that fly the Boeing 737 Max 9: Alaska Airlines and United Airlines.
 United is the biggest operator of Max 9s in the world.
-The two airlines together operate about 171 of the aircraft.
+The two airlines together operate about two-thirds of the 215 Max 9 aircraft in service around the world, according to to aviation analytics firm Cirium.

 Both Alaska and United have grounded their Max 9s as the Alaska accident is investigated, leading to hundreds of flight cancellations as of Monday afternoon.